Neglected to have your gutters cleaned this spring? You’re not alone.

 When summer hangs on, like it did last year, so do the leaves.
 Warmer-than-usual autumns interfere with the natural process of trees receiving the signal (from cold weather) to drop their leaves (a process known as abscission).

-By the time it got cold enough for the leaves to really come down in central Pennsylvania, many of us simply did not get around to the important seasonal task of cleaning out our gutters.
+By the time it got cold enough for the leaves to really come down in central Pennsylvania, many of us simply did not get around to the important seasonal task of checking our roofs and cleaning out our gutters.

 That will spell trouble this spring.

-If you did not clean your gutters in the fall, it’s an absolute must that you attend to this task in the spring.
+If you did not clean your gutters in the fall, it’s an absolute must that you prioritize your gutters in the spring.
 A clogged gutter today is a nuisance.
 A clogged gutter left unattended is the source of major expenses.

 Signs Your Gutter Needs Cleaned in the Spring